charlottecroce/ChamplainTechJournals/sysadmin-ii-sys265/labs/lab06-ad-gpo-sw-deployment.md

 ![image](https://github.com/user-attachments/assets/a5a9d811-0e27-48e2-b25d-97cb9e345e56)

-use Powershell on AD01 via MGMT01 to figure out how to create another OU called “Software Deploy”, move WKS01 and your regular named account into it, and then delete the Test OU.
+Use Powershell on AD01 via MGMT01 to create another OU called “Software Deploy”, move WKS01 and your regular named account into it, and then delete the Test OU.
 ```powershell
 # Create another OU called Software Deploy under charlotte.local
 # Move WKS01 and your regular named account into it, and then